My Story.

 It's safe to say I was moving.

 For me, the best way to see my new surroundings, capture pictures and understand the people, was to walk.
 Walk and walk and walk.
 Up and down, in and out and all around.
-Forget the time, forget the pace, and forget the calories.
 Just walk.
 Walking became my chance to get up and move my body.
-Kick start my DOP and move in a way that makes me feel good.
-I could physically move from once sight, cafe, monument or restaurant to indulge in local delicacies, learn about the history and meet smiling faces.
-Although I would work up a bloody good sweat and acquire some interesting tan lines, my daily exploration to find the best iced coconut coffee or wacky local street art were my best days.
+Kick start my DOSE and move in a way that makes me feel good.

 And for those who haven't been a dirty backpacker, we all know that travelling is hard on the body.
 Long flights, dreaded jetlag, uncomfortable beds, sleepless nights, raging bellies, and violent hangovers is just the beginning.
 And for me, the added craziness of being crammed into a bus of at least 25 people, 30 cargo boxes of god knows what and the occasional dozen of chickens on a weekly (sometimes daily) basis - it’s no wonder my body craved more.